 Using a trust is an option to invest in property with no money because there is no limit to how much you can put into a Real Estate Investment Trust (REIT), unlike a deposit.

 A lease option agreement is where the lease option is bought in a certain period of time but the finances aren’t set up until later on for a set period of time but you don’t actually own the land that the house is built on.

 Generally, a property is paid for about five years down the line after the lease option agreement has been signed.

-The benefit of this method is the buyer isn’t putting any money down in the deal and can use this initial money to add value to the property.
+The benefit of this method is the buyer isn’t putting any money down in the deal and can use this initial money to add value and invest in the property.